ibelong2u/DamoCheck/README.md

-# DamoCheck
+# DamoCheck Word Plugin

- LegalTech Automation Word Plugin
+Test Project exporing the new ecosystem of Web Plugin for Microsoft Office.